radareorg/blog/content/posts/radare-0-10-0.md

 Ho, I almost forgot to mention the new `asm.emuwrite`, `asm.emustr`, and `asm.emu` options!
 If you set them to true, radare2 will do its very best to improves the analysis with ESIL, but be careful, setting those variables may give you an über-verbose output.

+# Extras

+The radare2-extras repository has been growing because some stuff that was previously living in the main repository moved there.
+It comes now with a configure script and all the makefiles needed to build everything and make r2pm happy.

+Some of the most interesting additions are:

-# Unicorn
+## Unicorn
-A lot of people are talking about [unicorn]( http://www.unicorn-engine.org/ ), a CPU emulator.
+A lot of people are talking about [unicorn](http://www.unicorn-engine.org/), a CPU emulator.
 While we think that ESIL is way better for everything and that you totally should use it and contribute to radare2, we added support for it in radare2, it’s as simple as `r2 -D unicorn /bin/ls`.
 In fact, since our great lead pancake is great, he added support for it before its release, something like 6 months ago.

+## Baleful

+Skuater and thePope reverse engineered a crackme that was done on top of a custom virtual machine, so Skuater wrote the asm/anal/emulation plugins for it.

+## BPF

+Linux kernel packet filtering is done by a custom virtual machine that emulates code. r2 is now able to assemble, disassemble, analyze, emulate this new architecture.
+Thanks mrmacete!

+## New bots

+There are now new NodeJS bots for IRC and Telegram, ready to use in the `radare2-bindings/r2pipe/nodejs/examples/*`.

+* r2tgirc : telegram-to-irc bot that communicates the #radare freenode channel with the Telegram's radare one.

+* r2tg-bot : Radare2 bot for Telegram and connected to the cloud.

+* r2irc-bot : IRC bot of r2 to use any binary in your system from the chat.

 # Conclusion

 Yet another successful release of radare2.
-If you want to join the party, please take a look at our [easy issues]( https://github.com/radare/radare2/labels/easy ), we'll be happy to help you to help us, on [irc]( irc://irc.freenode.net/radare ), or on Telegram.
+If you want to join the party, please take a look at our [easy issues](https://github.com/radare/radare2/labels/easy ), we'll be happy to help you to help us, on [irc]( irc://irc.freenode.net/radare ), or on Telegram.

 But more importantly, please, be sure you’ve pulled and rebuilt radare2 from git again, after finishing reading this post.
 Why?
 Because we can bet - someone already committed something new in the radare2 repository.
 Make it a new habit - periodically checking out the newest radare2 git.
 We can make reverse engineering great again!